frannyfx/panorama/README.md

 npm run build-server
 ```

 ### Frontend
-To compile the frontend using Webpack, simply run:
+To compile the frontend using Webpack, which will also take care of compiling the TypeScript code, simply run:

 ```
 npm run build-client